by Nebula Haze (with many cannabis CFL picture contributions by the CFL King joeblow)

 An electrical timer is used to make your lights go on and off on a schedule.

-The timer I use cost less than $10 and has served me well for years, but any timer will work great!
+- The timer I use cost about $10 and has served me well for multiple grows, but any electrical timer will work great.

 To all you growers on a budget: It’s possible!